Lebanese parliament confirms holding parliamentary elections on March 27 | Politics

 - Lebanon

-The Lebanese parliament voted on Thursday to confirm legislative elections on March 27.
+The Lebanese parliament voted on Thursday to hold legislative elections on March 27, confirming an earlier vote last week that had been challenged by President Michel Aoun.

-On Friday, President Michel Aoun sent the law amending legislative election rules back to parliament for reconsideration.
-The vote was passed by 77 MPs to 61 but some raised concerns after the vote passed around whether it was quorate.
+The body originally voted on Oct.
+19 to hold the election at that time but President Aoun sent the law back for reconsideration on Friday.
+The vote passed on Thursday by 77 MPs but some, including members of Aoun's Free Patriotic Movement (FPM), who have been against the earlier date, expressed concern around whether quorum was achieved for a second vote regarding the voting of Lebanese living abroad

+The elections were originally expected in May.
+Gebran Bassil, FPM leader and son-in-law of Aoun, withdrew alongside his alliance from the session on the back of the dispute, ending the session for the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)